 The types of content I write are also often dictated by demand.
 You might be surprised to see the different levels in pageviews for a travel guide, versus something that’s a story, a photo essay, or an opinion piece.

 Here are the pageviews of my top three guides, versus my top three most-read stories:

-Of course, it’s possible that I just really suck at storytelling.
-Producing a truly great narrative piece can be like squeezing water from a rock — especially given the plethora of cliches there are to avoid in travel writing.
-But I’d like to think I do at least a decent job; I like my story on the Cardamom Mountains region of Cambodia from earlier this year, for instance.
+Of course, it’s possible that storytelling is just very hard.
+Producing a truly good narrative piece can be like squeezing water from a rock.
+Not every travel experience makes for a great story and so many angles have already been done to death.
+But I’d like to think I do at least a decent job with more creative posts every now and then; I like my story on the Cardamom Mountains region of Cambodia from earlier this year, for instance.